There have been 63 monarchs of England and Britain spread over a period of approximately 1200 years.

 HAROLD I 1035 – 1040

 Also known as Harold Harefoot, in recognition of his speed and skill as a hunter.
-Harold was the illegitimate son of Canute, he claimed the English crown on the death of his father whilst his half-brother Harthacanute, the rightful heir, was in Denmark fighting to protect his Danish kingdom.
+Harold was the illegitimate son of Canute; he claimed the English crown on the death of his father whilst his half-brother Harthacanute, the rightful heir, was in Denmark fighting to protect his Danish kingdom.
 Harold died three years into his reign, just weeks before Harthacanute was due to invade England with an army of Danes.
 He was buried in Westminster Abbey before Harthacanute had his body dug up, beheaded, and thrown into the Thames.
-His bits were later gathered and re-buried at St. Clement Danes.
+His bits were later gathered and re-buried at St. Clement Danes in London.

 HARTHACANUTE 1040 – 1042

 The son of Cnut the Great and Emma of Normandy, Harthacanute sailed to England with his mother, accompanied by a fleet of 62 warships, and was immediately accepted as king.
 Perhaps to appease his mother, the year before he died Harthacanute invited his half-brother Edward, Emma’s son from her first marriage to Aethelred the Unready, back from exile in Normandy.
 Harthacanute died at a wedding whilst toasting the health of the bride; he was aged just 24 and was the last Danish king to rule England

 Following the death of Harthacanute, Edward restored the rule of the House of Wessex to the English throne.
 A deeply pious and religious man, he presided over the rebuilding of Westminster Abbey, leaving much of the running of the country to Earl Godwin and his son Harold.
 Edward died childless, eight days after the building work on Westminster Abbey had finished.
 With no natural successor, England was faced with a power struggle for control of the throne.